tomokisato0618/chat-space/README.md

 ### Association
 - has_many :group_users
-- has_many :users, thorough: members
+- has_many :users, thorough: group_users
 - has_many :messages

 - - -